James A. Schoeneck

 Thomas F. Kearns Jr.

-Thomas F. Kearns Jr. has served on our board of directors since November 1996.
-Mr. Kearns is a retired Partner of The Bear Stearns Companies, Inc., where he was an investment banker in the healthcare area from 1974 until 1987.
-Prior to his career at Bear Stearns, Mr. Kearns worked for Merrill Lynch from January 1959 until August 1969.
-Mr. Kearns is Chairman of the National Advisory Board of Carolina Performing Arts at the University of North Carolina.
-In 2013, he joined the board of directors of Franklin Street Partners.
-Mr. Kearns was a Trustee of the University of North Carolina Foundation and Endowment Fund for 16 years and served on the board of directors of Biomet Inc. from January 1980 until May 2005.
+Thomas F. Kearns Jr. has served on our board of directors since November 1996, as lead independent director from June 2017 until August 2019, and as Chairperson of our board of directors from August 2019 until January 2020.
+Mr. Kearns is a retired Partner of The Bear Stearns Companies, Inc., an investment banking firm, where he was an investment banker in the healthcare area from 1974 until 1987.
+Prior to his career at Bear Stearns, Mr. Kearns worked for Merrill Lynch, an investment banking firm, from January 1959 until August 1969.
+Mr. Kearns was Chairman of the National Advisory Board of Carolina Performing Arts at the University of North Carolina from 2008 until 2015.
+Mr. Kearns was a Trustee of the University of North Carolina Foundation and Endowment Fund for 16 years.
+He served on the board of directors of Biomet Inc. from January 1980 until May 2005 and he served on the board of directors of Franklin Street Partners from 2013 until 2018.
 He received his B.A. in History from the University of North Carolina.

 Kalevi Kurkijärvi, Ph.D.

 Kalevi Kurkijärvi, Ph.D., has served on our board of directors since November 1996.
-He has also served on the board of directors of our subsidiary, FibroGen Europe Oy, since November 1997.
-Since March 2010, Dr. Kurkijärvi has been the Chairman and Founding Partner of Innomedica Oy, a business development company specialized in licensing, distributor search, and strategic planning for companies in the pharmaceutical and medtech industries, and from August 1997 to February 2010 he acted as Director, with financial matters as his main responsibility.
-He was also the Founding Partner and former Chairman and Chief Executive Officer of Bio Fund Management, a Finnish-Danish venture capital company, from 1997 until 2010.
+He has also served on the board of directors of our subsidiary, FibroGen Europe Oy, since November 1997, and as Managing Director (CEO) since January 2019.
+Dr. Kurkijärvi has been the Chairman and Founding Partner of Innomedica Oy, a business development company specialized in licensing, distributor search, and strategic planning for companies in the pharmaceutical, diagnostics, and biotechnology industries since March 2010, and from August 1997 to February 2010 he served as Director, with financial matters as his main responsibility.
+He was also the Founding Partner and former Chairman and Chief Executive Officer of Bio Fund Management Ltd., a Finnish-Danish venture capital company, from 1997 until 2010.
 He has also been Chairman and Chief Executive Officer of his family’s import-export trading company, Biketex Ltd., since October 1993.
-Dr. Kurkijärvi has over twenty years of experience in international life science business and over ten years in corporate finance.
-He currently serves on the boards of directors of Innomedica Oy (chair), Biketex Ltd. (chair), and Hytest Oy (chair).
-He previously served on the boards of directors at other biotechnology companies such as Paratek Pharmaceuticals Inc., Ark Therapeutics Plc, BioTie Therapies Plc (chair), Stick Tech Oy (chair), Hormos Medical Oy (chair), Map Medical Oy (chair), Bio Orbit Oy (chair), and Juvantia Pharma Oy, among others.
+Dr. Kurkijärvi has more than twenty years of experience in international life science business and over ten years in corporate finance.
+He currently serves on the boards of directors of Innomedica Oy (chair), Biketex Ltd. (chair), and Idea Development ID Oy (chair).
+He previously served on the boards of directors at other biotechnology companies such as Paratek Pharmaceuticals Inc., Ark Therapeutics Plc, BioTie Therapies Plc (chair), Hytest Oy (chair), Stick Tech Oy (chair), Hormos Medical Oy (chair), Map Medical Oy (chair), Bio Orbit Oy (chair), and Juvantia Pharma Oy, among others.
 Prior to founding Bio Fund, Dr. Kurkijärvi worked as Executive Director of the venture capital group at the Finnish National Fund of Research and Development (SITRA).
 He has also served as Executive Vice President at Wallac Oy and as President and Chief Executive Officer of Pharmacia Diagnostics Production Oy.
 Dr. Kurkijärvi received a Ph.D. in Biochemistry and Molecular Biology from the University of Turku in 1992, where he also worked for several years in research and teaching.

 Rory B. Riggs